aiishaan/airbnbExp-clone/README.md

     ```

 ## Usage
 The **AirBnB Experiences Clone** allows users to explore various experiences offered by hosts.
-Users can filter experiences based on their preferences, view detailed information, and proceed to book their chosen experiences
+Users can filter experiences based on their preferences, view detailed information, and proceed to book their chosen experiences.

 ## Project Structure
 - **src/components**: Contains reusable UI components.